-Chelgate’s audits to help clients to gauge their crisis preparedness.
-Our audits offer constructive, thorough investigations of a client’s plans, working habits and performance.
+Chelgate’s “audits” companies and other organisations to help them gauge their readiness for a crisis.
+Our crisis preparedness audits offer constructive, thorough investigations of a client’s plans, working habits and performance.

 Like a financial audit, our reviews pick out problems, and confirm that important elements of crisis preparedness are in place.

 Most audits take place in two phases.
 In the first phase, we meet with all leading individuals in an organisation responsible for crisis communication, often including the CEO.
 In a series of meetings, spanning from half a day to a whole day, we discuss with each individual their understanding of their employer’s crisis protocols, documents, routines, experiences, weaknesses and strengths.
 In the second phase, we review any documents handed to us by the client related to their crisis plans.